-Breaches of Warranties Supporting Products Liability Claims
+Breaches of Warranties Supporting Products Liability Legal Claims

 Product warranties are guarantees that apply to consumer products.
 Generally, the guarantee is that a particular product will perform in a specific way or up to a specific standard.
 Federal and state laws cover product warranties and what a plaintiff must prove in order to recover in a products liability lawsuit arising out of a breach of warranty.
 There are three kinds of warranties: express, implied warranty of merchantability, and implied warranty of fitness.
 A lawsuit based solely on a breach of warranty is a breach of contract lawsuit.